Psiphon-Inc/psiphon/README.md

   system takes special measures to control how many servers may be discovered by a single client.

-- Mobile ready.
-A Psiphon client Android app will be available as part of the beta launch, and other mobile platforms are in the works.
+- Cross platform.
+Psiphon clients are available for Windows, Android, and iOS.

 - Zero install.
 Psiphon is delivered to users as a minimal footprint, zero install application that can be downloaded from any webpage, file sharing site